idvorkin/idvorkin.github.io/_d/addiction.md

 ## Getting Rid of 'em

 My personality is a double edged sword, I've got an addictive personality, and I bore easily.
 This means I can get addicted quickly, be addicted for a while, and then drop it cold turkey.

+## Other thoughts on additction

+An alternative definition of addiction, is someone who always prioritizes his feelings over his values.

+Perhaps, boredom is the [pain](/mental-pain) of lack of connection, and addiction is a great way to stamp that out.

 ## Other Resources